haditedi/sarcasticBotFrontend/README.md

-AI chatbot with chatgpt turbo by openAI
+Sarcastic AI chatbot with chatgpt 3.5 turbo by openAI.
+Front end built with Next JS.

-made by Hadi